BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-07-18-gophercon-eu-berlin-2024.md

 ## Memory Optimization - Diana Shevchenko

-Diana Shevchenko from Datadog delivered an enlightening session on memory management in Go, particularly focusing on how data on the heap is stored in chunks known as mspans.
+Diana Shevchenko from Datadog delivered an enlightening session on memory management in Go, particularly focusing on how data on the heap is stored in chunks known as `mspans`.
 She highlighted the benefits of this approach, such as efficient memory access and CPU cache optimization, while also discussing potential pitfalls like logical grouping and code readability challenges.